Student Reality Engine

 Discover what you're actually asking your students to do

-The evidence is clear: Student workloads have increased to an average of 33.4 hours per week (Times Higher Education, 2023), while 68% now work part-time jobs—double the rate from previous years.
+The evidence is clear: Student workloads have increased to an average of 33.4 hours per week (Times Higher Education, 2023), while 68% now work part-time jobs, double the rate of previous years.
 Yet credit hours alone are poor predictors of actual workload.
 QAA guidance recommends transparency and realistic breakdowns, with assessment representing just 20-30% of module hours.

 This tool shows you what your module expectations look like in the context of a real student's life across multiple modules, with clear RAG (Red/Amber/Green) status indicators.